daphneding/GA_Capstone_Game-Play-Student-Performance/readme.md

 Learning can be fun.
 There are many educational platforms exploring the space of gamified learning.

 A good example is the game library of [Education.com](https://www.education.com/games/).
-M

 ![image](https://user-images.githubusercontent.com/121992397/232182408-587b732e-7cc4-4678-8fd2-ad10b9f2fe62.png)